derzaarsad/derzaarsad/README.md

 ### Hi there👋!

-The fact that you landed on this page means that you want to know me more a bit deeper or unintentionally clicked the false link 😄 Either way, I am so honored, and thank you for that!

 I am currently working as a Development Engineer at an Airbus company InFactory Solutions GmbH, in Munich, Germany.
 Besides my paid jobs, I am also doing programming in my free time, which you can find the repositories on my Github.